sswguo/indy-test/README.md

 #### Create ConfigMaps from the existing config files
 ````
 oc create configmap auditquery-config --from-file app/auditquery/docker/conf/
 ````

 #### Add ConfigMap for auditquery

 Add Config Files in Applications/Deployments/auditquery
 - select config map source
-- fill the mount path (target path for the config files)
+- fill the mount path (target path for the config files), e.g.: /opt/auditquery/conf

 Then we can ref the config files from the mounted path.